matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/4-1 Error Guessing.md

 * Record the actual results and any observed deviations from expected behaviour

 4. **Analyse Results**
-* Analyze the results of each test case to identify any errors or unexpected behaviour encountered during the testing process
+* Analyse the results of each test case to identify any errors or unexpected behaviour encountered during the testing process
 * Pay attention to any discrepancies between the expected and actual outcomes

 5. **Report and Document Findings**